 - Physical Computing

-- Individual Project Product Design
+- Product Design Technology Studio 2.

 - Design Research Methods

-- Product Design Studio 3
+- Product Design Studio 3.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved we will inform you.
+If changes to your course are approved, we will inform you.

 Learning and Teaching

-For more details see our full glossary of learning and teaching terms.
+See our full glossary of learning and teaching terms.